John Pilger: Newspaper

-Beginning his career in 1958 as a copy boy with the Sydney Sun, Pilger later moved to the city's Daily Telegraph, where he was a reporter, sports writer, and sub-editor.
+Beginning his career in 1958 as a copy boy with the Sydney Sun, Pilger later moved to Daily Telegraph in Sydney, where he was a reporter, sportswriter and sub-editor.
 He also freelanced and worked for the Sydney Sunday Telegraph, the daily paper's sister title.
 After moving to Europe, he was a freelance correspondent in Italy for a year.

-Settling in London in 1962, working as a sub-editor, Pilger joined British United Press and then Reuters on its Middle-East desk.
-In 1963 he was recruited by the English Daily Mirror, again as a sub-editor.
-Later, he advanced to become a reporter, a feature writer, and Chief Foreign Correspondent for the title.
+Settling in London in 1962 and working as a sub-editor, Pilger joined British United Press and then Reuters on its Middle-East desk.
+In 1963, he was recruited by the English Daily Mirror, again as a sub-editor.
+Later, he advanced to become a reporter, a feature writer, and chief foreign correspondent for the title.
 While living and working in the United States for the Daily Mirror, on 5 June 1968 he witnessed the assassination of Robert F. Kennedy in Los Angeles during his presidential campaign.
 He was a war correspondent in Vietnam, Cambodia, Bangladesh and Biafra.
 Nearly eighteen months after Robert Maxwell bought the Mirror (on 12 July 1984), Pilger was sacked by Richard Stott, the newspaper's editor, on 31 December 1985.
+Pilger was banned from South Africa in 1967.

-Pilger was a founder of the News on Sunday tabloid in 1984, and was hired as Editor-in-Chief in 1986.
+Pilger was a founder of the News on Sunday tabloid in 1984 and became its editor-in-chief in 1986.
 During the period of hiring staff, Pilger was away for several months filming The Secret Country in Australia.
 Prior to this, he had given editor Keith Sutton a list of people who he thought might be recruited for the paper, but found on his return to Britain that none of them had been hired.

-Pilger resigned before the first issue and had come into conflict with those around him.
+Pilger, however, came into conflict with those around him.
 He disagreed with the founders' decision to base the paper in Manchester and then clashed with the governing committees; the paper was intended to be a workers' co-operative.
-Sutton's appointment as editor was Pilger's suggestion, but he fell out with Sutton over his plan to produce a left wing Sun newspaper.
+Sutton's appointment as editor was Pilger's suggestion, but he fell out with Sutton over his plan to produce a left-wing Sun newspaper.
 The two men ended up producing their own dummies, but the founders and the various committees backed Sutton.
-Pilger, appointed with "overall editorial control", resigned at this point.
+Pilger, appointed with "overall editorial control", resigned at this point before the first issue appeared.
 The first issue appeared on 27 April 1987 and The News on Sunday soon closed.

-Pilger returned to the Mirror in 2001 after the 9/11 attacks, while Piers Morgan was editor.